-There are several world class wreck dives in this area of Spain dating from WW1 and 2 which are heavily encrusted in marine corals and large red and black gorgonians on the deeper wrecks.
+There are several world class ship wrecks in this area of Spain dating from WW1 and 2 which are heavily encrusted in marine corals and large red and black gorgonians on the deeper wrecks.
 Because of the size of some of the wrecks they offer excellent penetration dives which are extremely interesting to navigate through cargo holds, walkways and different levels and quarters.
 You can find some big conger eels and lots of marine life living in and around these areas.

 The area of la Manga and cartagena date back over 3000 years and may artifacts have been found in the area from ancient ship wrecks. we have one dive from shore where you can see ancient anchors and cannons which is yet to be discovered more and detailed.